 Fluctuation in the Ore Markets

 Like many mining towns in the region, Mogollon’s economy collapsed with the 1893 market crash.
 By 1909 the population dwindled to 2,000 people, with only the most productive mines remaining open.
-When precious metal values declined after World War I, many mines were no longer profitable.
+When precious metal values declined after World War I, many mines were no longer viable.
 Though ore prices recovered in 1937, provoking a brief revival, the price of precious metals plunged again during World War II.
-Most of the mines were closed by the end of the 1940s.
-The Little Fannie was the only mine remaining when it closed in 1952.
+By the end of the 1940s, most of the mines were closed.
+The Little Fannie was the only mine remaining.
+It closed in 1952.
 With no remaining employers, most of the remaining population moved elsewhere.
+Interest in the mines has been rekindled with the rising ore prices.
+Summa Silver recently purchased mining rights.

 Silver Creek Inn Mogollon